-Credit Hours: 3 Prerequisite: Acceptance to the EPP Availability: On demand
+Credit Hours: 3 Prerequisite: Acceptance to the EPP

 EDU 321 Early Childhood Language Arts & Social Studies Methods

 This course is a literature-based course designed to integrate the teaching of language arts skills with content of the social studies curricula in a developmentally appropriate manner.
 Field experience with observation, planning and teach lessons, and reflection is required.